Hon. Lucy Elizabeth Byng1

 F, #27773, b.
 20 August 1790, d.
 12 October 1842

-Georgina Elizabeth Moncreiffe was born on 20 August 1790.2 She was the daughter of Sir Thomas Moncreiffe of that Ilk, 5th Bt. and Lady Elisabeth Ramsay.1 She married Sir George Augustus Frederick Henry Bridgeman, 2nd Earl of Bradford, son of Sir Orlando Bridgeman, 1st Earl of Bradford and Hon.
-Lucy Elizabeth Byng, on 5 March 1818 at St. George's Church, St. George Street, Hanover Square, London, England.1 She died on 12 October 1842 at age 52 at Norwood, Middlesex, England.1 She died intestate and her estate was administered in February 1844.1
+Georgina Elizabeth Moncreiffe was born on 20 August 1790.2 She was the daughter of Sir Thomas Moncreiffe of that Ilk, 5th Bt. and Lady Elisabeth Ramsay.1 She married George Augustus Frederick Henry Bridgeman, 2nd Earl of Bradford, son of Orlando Bridgeman, 1st Earl of Bradford and Hon.
+Lucy Elizabeth Byng, on 5 March 1818 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 She died on 12 October 1842 at age 52 at Norwood, London, EnglandG.1 She died intestate and her estate was administered in February 1844.1

 Her married name became Bridgeman.
-As a result of her marriage, Georgina Elizabeth Moncreiffe was styled as Countess of Bradford on 7 September 1825.
+After her marriage, Georgina Elizabeth Moncreiffe was styled as Countess of Bradford on 7 September 1825.

 Citations